Go Back Go Back

 “It was fun and cool to have boys dying to have you.
 It made one feel wanted, loved and appreciated,” says Naomi.
 She says that the agreed perception among her peers then was that at their age, it was impossible for one to get pregnant or contract HIV/AIDS.

-“It was a general belief and an accepted fact that getting pregnant or contracting HIV/AIDS was for old women or prostitutes, and not for young girls,” she adds.
+“It was a general belief and an accepted fact that getting pregnant or contracting HIV/AIDS was for old women or prostitutes,” she adds.

 Why so many teen mums?